pharo-project/pheps/phep-proposal.md

    However, this is the closest thing to the current behavior according to the current implementation. (e.g. can you guess how `16rDeADMAN1` is currently parsed?)
    Syntax highlighting (both number literal and unknown message) and fast runtime error is expected to help the programmer deal with these cases.

-2. Implements LEGAL in the NumberParser class but introduce an alternative illegal numeric literal as possible token.

-  `1_1_a` will be parser as an error token `1_1_` ("numeric with trailing `_`") followed by the message send `a`.

-   This behavior is the closest to the other considered languages (Java, Python, Ruby).

-   Currently, `NumberParser`usually tries to parse until it can't.
-In most cases, the caller either accepts the longest valid numeric literal or complains if the whole input is not used.
-   The equivalent of "a badly formatted numeric token" is handled through the method `NumberParser>>#expected:` that signals a runtime error or callback to the client or UI (the ugliness of this design is out of the scope of the discussion).
-E.g. `NumberParser parse: '0r'`.

-3. Accept unrestricted use of `_` at the parsing level (no constraints at all) following the existing principle of the longest valid numeric token.
+*  Accept unrestricted use of `_` at the parsing level (no constraints at all) following the existing principle of the longest valid numeric token.
 LEGAL is applied at a second step at the Rule level (ie as a critique/warning of bad style).

    For instance, it means that `1_1_a` will be parsed as `1_1_` (longest unrestricted numeric literal) followed by `a`. ie. `11` (integer) and `a` (unary message send).
    And that the editor/commit/etc. will complain about how ugly `1_1_` is.

-   The current PR advocates for this behavior since it (i) is the simplest thing to implement in `NumberParser`; (ii) moves the responsibility of asserting ugliness and formatting to something more concerned about that (Rules, auto-formater, etc.); and (iii) this reduces the nitpicking and subtle differences between the specification of other languages.
+   It is the simplest thing to implement in `NumberParser`.

 # Out of scope